 The wood panel door was attractively designed and added to our enjoyment of the viewing.
 The homeowner opened the door and our joy came crashing down!

 There was so much … stuff … crammed into the space that there was scarcely room to walk.

-To my eyes it looked like junk, but to the owner they were items to be sold – potential treasure.
+To my eyes, it looked like junk, but to the owner, they were items to be sold – potential treasure.

 I swallowed my trepidation and asked the questions an interested buyer should.
-As I listened to the answers, my eyes darted through the space while my mind cataloged the flaws: missing partitions, linoleum on the tiles –linoleum on the tiles!
+As I listened to the answers, my eyes darted through the house while my mind cataloged the flaws: missing partitions, linoleum on the tiles –linoleum on the tiles!

-Yet, even with the flaws my family and I seriously contemplated purchasing that house.
-This was Jamaica – the choices of home ownership were very limited and usually included a long commute to work.
+Yet, even with the flaws, my family and I seriously contemplated purchasing that house.
+This was Jamaica – the choices of homeownership were very limited and usually included a long commute to work.
 So, we went through the initial process.